Health and Physical Education

 Dr. Jim Roberts

-The Human Performance track is designed for those interested in the exercise sciences, human performance, pre-physical therapy, and/or personal training.
-Through theory, practical application, and laboratory experiences, students will develop the knowledge and skills to plan and implement exercise and health/wellness programs for a variety of populations, including healthy adults and youth, athletes, and people with physical limitations.
-Professional career opportunities include corporate fitness, cardiac rehabilitation, strength and conditioning coaching, personal training, and research assistant.
+The Exercise Science program is designed for those interested in the exercise/movement sciences, human performance, physical therapy, cardiac rehab, athletic training and/or personal training.
+Coursework prepares students through theory, practical application, and laboratory experiences to have the skills necessary for developing exercise programs, and health and wellness program design for a variety of populations including healthy, athletes, obese, etc. Professional career opportunities include: physical therapy, occupational therapy, or athletic training (after graduate school), corporate fitness, cardiac rehabilitation, strength and conditioning coach, personal training, and research assistant.

 The Teacher Certification track is designed for those interested in becoming a health and/or physical education teacher at the elementary and/or secondary level.
 Upon satisfactory completion of the requirements of this curriculum, which also includes successfully passing National Teacher Certification examinations, the student will be granted a degree of Bachelor of Science in Health and Physical Education and will qualify for the Pennsylvania Instructional I Certificate.
 This certificate will be valid for teaching Health and Physical Education in grades K through 12 in Pennsylvania.